TO: News Editors

 The Arc of Chemung-Schuyler is a family-based organization, providing supports and services to nearly 2,000 people with intellectual and developmental disabilities, and their families, across an 18-county service area.
 Learn more at www.arcofcs.org.
-The Arc of Chemung-Schuyler is a chapter of the state organization, The Arc New York, and is nationally accredited by The Council on Quality and Leadership (CQL).
+The Arc of Chemung-Schuyler is a chapter of the state organization, The Arc New York.

 ABOUT NYSARC TRUST SERVICES